JerryR7/quantum-safe-proxy/README.md

 - Support for additional PQC algorithms as they become standardized
 - Certificate chain validation with hybrid certificates
 - Automatic certificate type detection and configuration
+- Support for OpenSSL 3.7+ and newer versions as they become available
+- Enhanced compatibility with various TLS clients and servers
+- Improved diagnostics and troubleshooting tools

 ## 13. Documentation